brentmzey/tst-takehome/README.md

 - `src/main/scala`: Contains the main source code for the application.
 - `src/test/scala`: Contains the test cases for the application.
 - `pom.xml`: Maven configuration file that defines the project's dependencies and build configuration.
+- Work is done off of the `development` branch.
+As you begin an issue this is the branch you should use as the base to branch from.
+You should create a relevant PR with your work pointed to merge into `development` for CI/CD purposes and automated test suite runs.
+- The `main` branch is reserved for official deployment builds and

 ## Dependencies